richafnu/Viva/Viva/glint/reports/act-strengths-opportunities.md

  ### The favorability score

 In addition to the converted 0-100 rating scale, the Glint platform reports favorability in percentages in three categories: Unfavorable, Neutral, and Favorable.
 Favorability provides an understanding of the spread and variability of scores within the average.
-Managers learn where movement occured by looking at how favorability distribution changes over time.
+Managers learn where movement occurred by looking at how favorability distribution changes over time.

 Viva People Science recommends using the **mean** score over the favorability score.
 [Read more here.](/viva/glint/reports/mean-score.md)